 The PTA exists to fundraise for the school, provide logistical and catering support at school events, and as a forum for parents interested in school life.
 We are always delighted to see parents or carers at the meetings, held both in-person and online via Zoom video call.
 To keep up with PTA events, parents/carers can sign up to https://classlist.com/.
-ClassList is a downloadable app which makes it possible to easily connect with other parents/carers.
+Classlist is a downloadable app which makes it possible to easily connect with other parents/carers.
 You will be able to connect and communicate with your own Year/Tutor Group parents and carers, as well as the wider school community.
+The app is also used to keep you up to date with PTA events and to share fundraising ideas.